fvGP

 • append (bool, optional) – Indication whether to append to or overwrite the existing dataset.
 Default = True.
 In the default case, data will be appended.

-• output_positions_new (np.ndarray, optional) – A 3-D numpy array of shape (U x output_number x output_dim), so that for each measurement position, the outputs are clearly defined by their positions in the output space.
-The default is np.array([[0,1,2,3,…,output_number - 1],[0,1,2,3,…,output_number - 1],…]).
+• output_positions_new (list, optional) – A list of 1d numpy arrays indicating which task measurements are available, so that for each measurement position, the outputs are clearly defined by their positions in the output space.
+The default is [[0,1,2,3,…,output_number - 1],[0,1,2,3,…,output_number - 1],…].
+The output_number is defined by the first entry in y_data.